mrossini-ethz/parseq/README.md

  * Non-greedy expressions
  * Support for streams (how?)
  * Speed and efficiency
+ * Enable rules to remember their parsing expression
+ * Errors and conditions
+ * Parse error reporting
  * Custom terminals
  * Custom non-terminal expressions
  * Custom sequences, i.e. parse _anything_

+## Packrat parsing?
+At present, parseq is implemented as a recursive-descent parser.
+These types of parsers take exponential time in the worst case.
+To avoid this, [packrat parsing](https://pdos.csail.mit.edu/~baford/packrat/thesis/) can be employed to guarantee linear time.
+However, this happens at the cost of memory consumption (proportional to input size).

+### Why is parseq not implemented as a packrat parser?
+A packrat parser normally stores the position and the result of a parsing expression to look it up when needed to avoid re-evaluating the expression.

+Problems with _any_ packrat parser:

+ * The parsing result may be a large tree or other structure.
+The data in that tree would have to be stored repeatedly.
+ * The trees would have to be copied for storage.

+Problems with using a packrat parser in parseq:

+ * Parseq uses more than a pointer into the sequence, because it allows parsing of trees.
+Therefore a tree pointer would have to be stored.
+ * Parsing expressions in parseq can have arguments.
+Therefore, the arguments to the expressions need to be stored as well because they affect the behaviour or the result of the expression.
+ * Variables declared with (:external ...) may also affect the result of the expression, therefore these variables have to be stored too.

+This means a lot of data that needs to be stored, even if the amount is proportional to the input size.
+The question is: is it worth it?
+Are cases where exponential time is required frequent?
+Can't they be avoided by improving the parsing grammar expressions?

+An experimental version of parseq with _optional_ packrat parsing actually exists.
+If you think that this feature is absolutely necessary, feel free to contact me.
+You may be given a load of work to verify the implementation correctness and to benchmark it.

 ## Warnings
 Please heed the following warnings: